-Soft tissue injuries, which involve damage to ligaments, tendons, or muscles throughout the body, can cause a major disruption to everyday life.
+Soft tissue injuries, which involve damage to ligaments, tendons, or muscles throughout the body, can cause a major disruption to everyday life for active and sedentary South Loop residents.
 These types of injuries can occur during sports, exercise, or even everyday activities.
-Being aware of soft tissue injury types is one of the best ways to avoid them, and at IMPACT Physical Therapy, we aim to educate.
+Being aware of soft tissue injuries of the knee and other types is one of the best ways to avoid them, and at IMPACT Physical Therapy, we aim to educate.
 Below, we will dive into the causes and specifics of six types of soft tissue injuries, so read on to learn more.

-The soft tissue injury known as bursitis commonly impacts the bursae, small, fluid-filled sacs that cushion the bones, tendons, and muscles surrounding your joints.
+Soft tissue injury is known as bursitis commonly impacts the bursae, small, fluid-filled sacs that cushion the bones, tendons, and muscles surrounding your joints.
 This painful condition may occur when the bursae become inflamed, typically affecting the bursae of the hips, elbows, and shoulders.
-Inflammation can arise due to repeated motions and overuse, and symptoms may include an achy or stiff feeling and swelling in the affected area.
-Physical therapy treatment for bursitis includes techniques to reduce pain and swelling, and therapeutic exercises to help stretch and strengthen the muscles in order to prevent future injury from occurring
+Inflammation can arise due to repetitive motions and overuse, and symptoms may include an achy or stiff feeling and swelling in the affected area.
+Physical therapy treatment for bursitis includes techniques to reduce pain and swelling, and therapeutic exercises to help stretch and strengthen the muscles in order to prevent future injuries from occurring

 Tendinitis, which is similar to bursitis, involves the inflammation or irritation of a tendon, or the fibrous cords that attach a muscle to a bone.
 This inflammatory condition commonly affects areas such as your shoulders, wrists, knees, and elbows.
 Common symptoms of tendinitis include a dull ache in the area, tenderness, or mild swelling.
 It is possible for tendinitis to occur suddenly, but most cases of this uncomfortable condition occur in people who regularly perform the same repetitive action.
 Tendinitis treatment is aimed towards reducing pain and inflammation, and physical therapy techniques designed to stretch and strengthen the muscle have proven to be an effective method of treatment.